yaali-annar/yaali-annar-com/src/articles/thai-script.md

 | Mai Tri      | 0.69%     |
 | Mai Chattawa | 0.28%     |

 Originally, Mai Ek and Mai Tho corresponded to "Low" and "High" tones, respectively.
 Over time, sound changes led to a tonal split based on the consonant class (Low, Mid, or High) and syllable type.
-This resulted in modern Thai’s nuanced tone system.
+This resulted in central Thai’s five tone system.

 For live syllables (those with open or sonorant final sounds):